sttp/Specification/Output/README.md

 <sup>Figure 1</sup>
 </center>

 Since IP is inherently unreliable, the impact of large frames on an IP network can be determined by the number of network packets required to send the frame.

 Network packets can only be transmitted over a connection one packet at a time; when two or more network packets arrive for transmission at the same time on any physical network media, the result is a collision.
 When a collision occurs, only one packet gets sent and the others get dropped <sup>[[12](#user-content-ref12)]</sup>.

+Collisions, however, are generally a thing of the past as common network infrastructure now uses _switch_ based technology with physical links that are full-duplex with no shared channels making collisions impossible, but heavy network traffic can cause similar issues.
+When two or more devices are simultaneously transmitting data at high speed to a single device, the switch can find itself in a position where it cannot send all the traffic to the destination port.
+This is not considered a collision, but the result will often be the same, dropped packets.

+> :information_source: Switch technology can also allow for a _pause_ frame that is used for flow control at the Ethernet layer.
+When the connected devices have enabled support for the pause frame, the frame is normally sent when the device is overloaded with data.
+In this case the data will get buffered by the senders inducing delays, but if send buffers are filled to capacity the result is still the same, dropped packets.

 IP defines a variety of different transport protocols for network packet transmission, each of which behave in different manners when dealing with packet loss.
 Consequently, many of the impacts a large frame has on an IP network is dependent upon the transport protocol used to send the frame.

 #### Large Frame Impacts on TCP/IP